mwoehlke/rws2wav/format.md

 hexadecimal.)

 The chunk headers are little endian.
 All other header data is big endian.
-Samples are little endian.
+Samples are also big endian.
 Track offsets are measured from the start of the `audio_data` chunk (following the chunk header for the same), i.e. an offset of `0` refers to the first byte of the first data cluster.
 Track counts *include* unused cluster bytes.